arangodb/docs-hugo/site/content/3.11/develop/http-api/collections.md

                   default: false
                 numberOfShards:
                   description: |
-                    n a cluster, this value determines the number of shards to create for the collection.
+                    In a cluster, this value determines the number of shards to create for the collection.
                   type: integer
                   default: 1